-After the American Revolution Spain regained control of Florida from Britain as part of the Treaty of Paris.
-When the British evacuated Florida, Spanish colonists and American settlers came into the state in great numbers.
-Many of these new residents were lured by Spanish land grants.
+After the American Revolution, Spain regained control of Florida from Britain as part of the Treaty of Paris.
+When the British evacuated Florida, Spanish colonists and American settlers came into the state in great numbers, many of whom were lured by Spanish land grants.
 Even the Seminole Indians were encouraged to set up farms because they provided a buffer between Spanish Florida and the United States.

 Major General Andrew Jackson, who was ordered to take over the operation, chose to interpret Gaines’ instructions as sanctioning a full-scale invasion of the Spanish colony.
 He organized a force of about 7,500 volunteers, militia, subsidized Creek Indians, and Regulars, and invaded Florida with part of this force in the spring of 1818.

-Jackson destroyed Seminole camps, captured Pensacola, the capital of Spanish Florida, as well as other Spanish strongholds.
+Jackson destroyed Seminole camps, captured Pensacola, the capital of Spanish Florida, and other Spanish strongholds.
 He also executed two British subjects, Alexander Arbuthnot and Robert Ambrister, who were accused of inciting and arming the Indians.
-The governments of Great Britain and Spain both expressed outrage over the “invasion”.
-However, Spain was unable to defend or control the territory, as several local uprisings and rebellions made clear.
-It also jeopardized negotiations with Spain pertinent to the session of Florida to the United States in the Adams-Onis Treaty of 1819.
-Eventually the British were mollified and a compromise agreement was reached with the Spanish under which American forces were withdrawn from Florida without repudiating the politically popular Jackson.
+The governments of Great Britain and Spain both expressed outrage over the “invasion.”
+However, Spain could not defend or control the territory, as several local uprisings and rebellions were made clear.
+It also jeopardized negotiations with Spain pertinent to Florida’s cession to the United States in the Adams-Onis Treaty of 1819.
+Eventually, the British were mollified, and a compromise agreement was reached with the Spanish under which American forces were withdrawn from Florida without repudiating the politically popular Jackson.
 The transfer of Florida to the United States took place in 1821.

-The War Department, meanwhile, had ordered Brigadier General Winfield Scott, commander of the Eastern Department, to Florida to direct operations against the Seminole.
+Meanwhile, the War Department had ordered Brigadier General Winfield Scott, commander of the Eastern Department, to Florida to direct operations against the Seminole.
 Most of the hostilities had occurred in General Gaines’ Western Department, but the War Department expected impending troubles in Texas to keep Gaines occupied.
-Nevertheless, Gaines had quickly raised about 1,000 men in New Orleans, Louisiana and, acting on his own authority, embarked for Florida in February 1836.
+Nevertheless, Gaines had quickly raised about 1,000 men in New Orleans, Louisiana, and, acting on his own authority, embarked for Florida in February 1836.
 Even after learning of Scott’s appointment, Gaines seized supplies collected by Scott at Fort Drane and pressed forward until heavily attacked by Seminole.
 He succeeded in extricating his force only with help from Scott’s troops.
-Shortly thereafter Gaines returned to New Orleans.
+Shortly thereafter, Gaines returned to New Orleans.

-Completion of preparations for Scott’s proposed three-pronged offensive converging on the Withlacoochee River was delayed by Gaines’ use of Scott’s supplies, expiration of volunteer enlistments, and temporary diversion of troops to deal with the Creeks who were then on the warpath in Georgia and Alabama.
-Before the campaign could get underway, Scott was recalled to Washington to face charges of dilatoriness and of casting slurs on the fighting qualities of volunteers.
-Beginning in December 1836, Major General Thomas S. Jesup carried out a series of increasingly desperate measures to win the war.
+Completing preparations for Scott’s proposed three-pronged offensive converging on the Withlacoochee River was delayed by Gaines’ use of Scott’s supplies, expiration of volunteer enlistments, and temporary diversion of troops to deal with the Creeks who were then on the warpath in Georgia and Alabama.
+Before the campaign could get underway, Scott was recalled to Washington to face charges of dilatoriness and casting slurs on volunteers’ fighting qualities.
+In December 1836, Major General Thomas S. Jesup carried out a series of increasingly desperate measures to win the war.